awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-python.md

 ## Consumer<a name="consumer-python"></a>

 The data consumer is an [AWS Lambda](https://aws.amazon.com/lambda/) function that is triggered by [Kinesis](https://aws.amazon.com/kinesis/) events\.
-It decrypts and deserializes each record, and writes the plaintext record to a [DynamoDB](https://aws.amazon.com/dynamodb/) table in the same region\.
+It decrypts and deserializes each record, and writes the plaintext record to a [DynamoDB](https://aws.amazon.com/dynamodb/) table in the same Region\.

 Like the producer code, the consumer code enables data key caching by using a caching cryptographic materials manager \(caching CMM\) in calls to the `decrypt` method\.